deis/workflow/src/understanding-deis/concepts.md

 aggregation, etc.

-Workflow is shipped as a Kubernetes-native application, installable via [Helm][helm].
-So operators familiar with Kubernetes will feel right at home running Workflow.
+Workflow is shipped as a Kubernetes-native application, installable via [Helm][helm], so operators familiar with Kubernetes will feel right at home running Workflow.

 For a detailed overview of Workflow components, see our [component][components] break down.